EpocDotFr/rwrs/README.md

 ### Extracting ranks data and images

-The Flask command `flask extract_ranks` is used to extract and save all ranks data to a JSON file located at `storage/data/ranks.json`.
+The Flask command `flask extract-ranks` is used to extract and save all ranks data to a JSON file located at `storage/data/ranks.json`.
 It also retrieve, process (the actual images content isn't centered) and save all the RWR ranks images.
 They are saved at `static/images/ranks/{country}/{rank ID}.png` and `static/images/ranks/{country}/{rank ID}_icon.png`.

   1. `pip install -r requirements-dev.txt`
-  2. `flask extract_ranks --steamdir="{path to the Steam root directory}"`
+  2. `flask extract-ranks --steamdir="{path to the Steam root directory}"`

 This command requires the game to be installed.

 ### Extracting maps data

-The Flask command `flask extract_maps_data` is used to extract and save all maps data to a JSON file located at `storage/data/maps.json`.
+The Flask command `flask extract-maps-data` is used to extract and save all maps data to a JSON file located at `storage/data/maps.json`.

 ```
-flask extract_maps_data --steamdir="{path to the Steam root directory}"
+flask extract-maps-data --steamdir="{path to the Steam root directory}"
 ```

 This command requires the game to be installed.

 ### Extracting minimaps

-The Flask command `flask extract_minimaps` is used to extract minimaps (the ones displayed when pressing on
+The Flask command `flask extract-minimaps` is used to extract minimaps (the ones displayed when pressing on
 <kbd>TAB</kbd>).
 They are saved at `static/images/maps/minimap/{map ID}.png` and `static/images/maps/minimap/{map ID}_thumb.png`.

   1. `pip install -r requirements-dev.txt`
-  2. `flask extract_minimaps --steamdir="{path to the Steam root directory}"`
+  2. `flask extract-minimaps --steamdir="{path to the Steam root directory}"`

 This command requires the game to be installed.